silverstripe/cwp/docs/en/management_services/helpdesk.md

 #### Remove existing user

-This will remove the user from access to the CWP portal, helpdesk, documentation and deploynaut sites.
-Note that it will not remove access to Gitlab or any instance's CMS as these aren't managed through the portal.
-These will have to be removed manually.
+This will remove the user from access to the CWP Management Services.
+Note that it will not remove access to Gitlab or any instance's CMS as these aren't managed through the portal - these are up to the agency ITC or PTC to manage.

 #### Reset password

-This will reset the specified user's password on the CWP portal, helpdesk, documentation and deploynaut sites.
+This will reset the specified user's password on the CWP Management Services.
 Their new password will be emailed to them.

 ## Instance ID

 Many of the tickets require the "Instance ID" to be specified.
 This is the unique identifier that each instance is given when it is created.
-It is usually, but not always, the primary domain name of the instance.
 It can be found on the portal for that instance.

 ## Purchase order / responsibility code